rasulkireev/apw/src/content/books/building-a-second-brain.md

 author: Tiago Forte
 rating: 5
 slug: building-a-second-brain
-intro: "Building a Second Brain is a great PKM approach created by Tiago Forte.
+description: "Building a Second Brain is a great PKM approach created by Tiago Forte.
 He has been teaching that course for a while now and has been publishing for many years at Forte Labs.
 This books is a collection of methods, techniques and ideas that he has formulated over those years.
 This book is perfect for someone who hasn't yet started collecting thoughts and ideas in a Second Brain."
 cover: "./images/building-a-second-brain.jpeg"
 dateRead: 2022-07-17
 dateCreated: 2022-08-16